Rational points on hyperelliptic Atkin-Lehner quotients of modular curves and their coverings: Methods and algorithms used

 \subsection{Runtimes and memory usage}

 We record in Table~\ref{tab:genus2runtimes} the runtimes and the memory usage on (one core of) an AMD\,\textsuperscript{ \textregistered} Ryzen Pro 3700U @\,2.30\,GHz with 13.6\,GB of RAM using Magma V2.26-10.
-All other computations had neglectable runtimes of less then 20 seconds.
-The memory usage is dominated by the number of cosets to be sieved out in the Mordell-Weil sieve step.
+All other computations had negligible runtimes of less then 20 seconds.
+The biggest contributing factor to the memory usage is the number of cosets to be sieved out in the Mordell-Weil sieve step.